 Different types of riding and riders need different helmets.
 There are helmets designed specifically for motocross bikes, off-road scramblers, sportbikes, touring bikes, cruisers, and smaller bikes including scooters, mopeds, and many more variations.

 Helmet style includes personal preference (Do you like the way it looks?) and structural design.
 Open face, 3/4, full-face, and modular styles all have their adherents.
 A good full-face helmet protects your face as well as your head.
 If you’re not sure if face protection matters that much, consider what it would feel like and what could happen if you ran into a June bug at 50 miles an hour during a summer evening ride.
 If you don’t have a full-face helmet or at least a face shield, just remember to keep your mouth shut when you ride, especially in the early evening.

 Dark-tinted face shields may look cool or menacing, depending on who’s looking, but test before you buy an extra-dark face shield because you don’t want to impede visibility.

 Most newer full-face helmets have one or more ventilation channels, usually with slide controls to keep the air out when the weather is cold.
 If you have any chance to try a helmet before buying, check that the ventilation actually helps.
 If you’re not sure, look around for buyer testimonials.

 Touring bikes often serve as two-wheel infotainment and communications centers.
 If you’ll be wearing a full helmet and want to be able to take calls, stream audio, and chat with others on your ride, consider buying a helmet that accommodates communications electronics such as those made by Sena or Cardo.

-- Best Cheap Skateboard Deals for February 2021
+- Best Cheap Knife Deals and Sales for April 2021